MicrosoftDocs/azure-docs/articles/purview/concept-insights.md

 ms.date: 12/02/2020
 ---

-# Understand Insights in Microsoft Purview
+# Understand Data Estate Insights in Microsoft Purview

-This article provides an overview of the Insights feature in Microsoft Purview.
+This article provides an overview of the Data Estate Insights feature in Microsoft Purview.

-Insights are one of the key pillars of Microsoft Purview.
+Data Estate Insights are one of the key pillars of Microsoft Purview.
 The feature provides customers, a single pane of glass view into their catalog and further aims to provide specific insights to the data source administrators, business users, data stewards, data officer and, security administrators.
-Currently, Microsoft Purview has the following Insights reports that will be available to customers during Insight's public preview.
+Currently, Microsoft Purview has the following Data Estate Insights reports that will be available to customers during Insight's public preview.

 > [!IMPORTANT]
 > Microsoft Purview Data Estate Insights are currently in PREVIEW.
 The [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.